KrishnaTeja0002/Adihar/README.md

 # Adihar
 UI/UX design, backend development, and deployment of adihar tech solutions corporate website

+The frontend of this application is built using React.js with Vite, focusing on performance, scalability, and a seamless user experience.

 🚀 Key Features

 👨‍💼 Employee Workspace